Roads and flooding in unincorporated King County

 Many of the major roads in the Snoqualmie Valley were constructed in the nineteenth century.
 Roads were typically built adjacent to rivers and followed property lines.
 Many of these roads will always be vulnerable to flooding because of geography and the historical drainage patterns that existed long before these roads were constructed.

-Raising roadways can cause the roads to act as natural dykes or dams that cause damage further upstream – ultimately the water needs to drain into Puget Sound.
-The fix to some of these problems is to build trestle bridges across the valleys - projects that would cost tens of millions of dollars.
+Raising roadways can cause the roads to act as natural dikes or dams that cause damage further upstream – ultimately the water needs to drain into Puget Sound.
+The solution to some of these problems is to build trestle bridges across the valleys - projects that would cost tens of millions of dollars.

 Larger view of map (7MB)